prism-break/prism-break/readme.md

 All the code and text in this project are licensed under a GNU General Public License v3.

-nib is created by TJ Holowaychuk and licensed under the MIT license.
+jQuery v1.10.1, jPanelMenu, HTML5 Shiv v3.6.2pre, stylus, and nib are licensed under the MIT license.

 Logos and images are trademarked by their respective companies.